thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 */
 {% endhighlight %}

-p.
 To continue you must really understand what we are aiming towards as described in the introduction.

-h3.
-Bootstrapping your application
+## Bootstrapping your application

-p.
 Using Require.js we define a single entry point on our index page.
 We should setup any useful containers that might be used by our Backbone views.

-**Note**: The data-main attribute on our single script tag tells Require.js to load the script located at "js/main.js".
-It automatically appends the ".js"
+_Note: The data-main attribute on our single script tag tells Require.js to load the script located at "js/main.js".
+It automatically appends the ".js"_

 {% highlight html %}
 <!doctype html>